How Do I Find The Location Of My Septic Tank? (TOP 5 Tips)

 Typically, a septic tank is a container that is waterproof and composed of a material such as concrete, polyethylene, fiberglass, or a combination of these.

-See also: How Many Bathrooms Can A 1000 Gallon Septic Tank Support?
+See also: How Often Is A Septic Tank Pumped?
 (Solution found)

 An important function of a septic tank is to hold on to wastewater until any particulates in the water separate themselves from the water.